alida-laney/justalida/_poems/pain.md

 Pain sits in my chest,
 Unmoving,

-Like vat of purplish-redish, viscous fluid;
+Like a vat of purplish-redish, viscous fluid;
-A bruise made of mucous,
+Like a bruise made of mucous,
 The kind that lingers in your lungs after a persistent cold.

 I moan and groan, yet